BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 Tailoring the presentation based on your audience’s expertise:

 Enhances Clarity:
-Ensures that your message is understood as intended, and it also  reduces the risk of miscommunication.
+Ensures that your message is understood as intended, and also  reduces the risk of miscommunication.

 Increases Engagement:
 When the content is pitched at the right level, your audience is more likely to stay interested and retain the information.